 Delta employees teach students financial literacy, entrepreneurship, business readiness and economics through our partnership with Junior Achievement.
 In New York, for example, high school students spent time "job shadowing" Delta employees to learn what it takes to succeed in the business world.

-Delta Air Lines has partnered with KaBOOM! to build four playgrounds – two in Seattle (Auburn Parks and Recreation and University Heights), one in Los Angeles (KIPP Empower Academy) and one in Minneapolis-St. Paul (Hiawatha Academies-Northrop).
+Delta Air Lines has partnered with KaBOOM! to build five playgrounds – two in Seattle (Auburn Parks and Recreation and University Heights), one in Atlanta (Atlanta Mission-My Sister’s House), one in Los Angeles (KIPP Empower Academy) and one in Minneapolis-St. Paul (Hiawatha Academies-Northrop).
 More than 100 Delta volunteers participate in each Build to help build a playground in just one day helping to provide the gift of play to thousands of children.

 Whether it is learning to swim or attending after school tutoring sessions, many children have benefitted from Delta’s partnership with YMCAs in our communities.
 Delta played a lead role in the capital campaign of the YMCA of the Rockaways in New York, an area damaged by Hurricane Sandy.

 Through our partnership with True Colors Theatre Company, Delta inspires kids to use their imagination and creativity to perform at the August Wilson monologues competition held annually in New York.